 - 1. In a blender, a food processor, or a bowl with a fork, combine the butter, honey, cayenne, and salt until a smooth, messy mixture forms.

-- 2. Spoon it into a resealable container of some sort and keep it in the fridge for up to a couple of weeks–though chances are you’ll need to make yourself a second batch long, long before then.
+- 2. Spoon the chili honey butter into a resealable container of some sort and keep it in the fridge for up to a couple of weeks–though chances are you’ll need to make yourself a second batch long, long before then.

 Hungry for more?
 Chow down on these: